“Should I cheat?”

 If you cheat, your betrayed partner may want to take revenge upon you.

 This can take many forms, including divorcing you, ruining your business, taking your money, telling everybody about your flawed character, shaming, and embarrassing you before others.

 If you cheat, your betrayed partner may want to punish you.
 This means, for many individuals, no love, no sex, no care, no help, and no future good times together.

 Another direction your betrayed partner may take is to cheat on you to level the playing field — to get even and teach you what it feels like to be betrayed.

 If you cheat, having carried on secretly with a person outside of your legitimate relationship, and having covered your bad behavior with a great deal of lying, you will no longer be trusted or believed by your partner.

-If you cheat, after you have been discovered, and should you decide to reconcile with your partner, he or she will likely never completely trust you, and will forever be questioning everything you do.
+If you cheat, after you have been discovered, and should you decide to reconcile with your partner, they will likely never completely trust you, and will forever be questioning everything you do.
 This may drive you insane!

-However, it is your own fault — you are the one that cheated.
+However, it is your fault — you are the one that cheated.

-Can you blame him or her for forever being suspicious of whatever you do?
+Can you blame them for forever being suspicious of whatever you do?

 By cheating, you have forfeited the right to be believed — even when you are telling the truth!